Magnolia blossom in Zagreb

 Option 2: By train from London to Rijeka, then bus to Porec, Rovinj, Buje, Motovun, Pula

-This is another reliable all-year-round way to reach Istria, as daily mainline trains run to Rijeka and Rijeka is a hub for regular buses serving destinations all over Istria.
+This is another reliable all-year-round way to reach Istria, as mainline trains run to Rijeka which is a hub for buses serving destinations all over Istria.
 First, travel from London to Rijeka as shown above.
 On arrival in Rijeka, walk out of the station and turn right.
 The bus station is 2 minutes walk straight down this main road, you can't miss it.
 Every couple of hours, buses link Rijeka with the historic coastal town of Porec, delightful picturesque Rovinj, and the wonderful roman remains in Pula.
 The main bus company is www.autotrans.hr, you can easily buy bus tickets when you get to Rijeka.

 Option 3: By train to Venice, then fast ferry to Porec, Rovinj or Pula